PDNALab/MDDB_Tutorials/README.md

 done
 ```

-After running the analysis the folder should look like this
+After running the analysis, the folder structure should look like this:
 ```bash
 /orange/alberto.perezant-mddb/MDDB/
 └── <system_name>/